logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/oauth.md

 Register your identity provider by setting the following fields:

-- _Create Administrator password user_: if checked an administrator that can log in to the hopsworks cluster, with email and password, will be created for the user creating the cluster.
+- _Create Administrator password user_: if checked an administrator that can log in to the Hopsworks cluster, with email and password, will be created for the user creating the cluster.
 If **Not** checked a group mapping that maps at least one group in the identity provider to _HOPS_ADMIN_ is required.
-- _ClientId_: the client id generated when registering hopsworks in your identity provider.
+- _ClientId_: the client id generated when registering Hopsworks in your identity provider.
-- _Client Secret_: the client secret generated when registering hopsworks in your identity provider.
+- _Client Secret_: the client secret generated when registering Hopsworks in your identity provider.
 - _Provider URI_: is the base uri of the identity provider (URI should contain scheme http:// or https://).
-- _Provider Name_: a unique name to identify the identity provider in your hopsworks cluster.
+- _Provider Name_: a unique name to identify the identity provider in your Hopsworks cluster.
                   This name will be used in the login page as an alternative login method if _Provider DisplayName_ is not set.